Definition & Facts of NAFLD & NASH

 Two types of NAFLD are nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH).
 People typically develop one type of NAFLD or the other, although sometimes people with one form are later diagnosed with the other form of NAFLD.

-Simple fatty liver, also called nonalcoholic fatty liver (NAFL), is a form of NAFLD in which you have fat in your liver but little or no inflammation or liver cell damage.
-Simple fatty liver typically does not progress to cause liver damage or complications.
+NAFL is a form of NAFLD in which you have fat in your liver but little or no inflammation or liver damage.
+NAFL typically does not progress to cause liver damage or complications.
 However, NAFL can cause pain from enlargement of the liver.

-NASH is a form of NAFLD in which you have hepatitis—inflammation of the liver—and liver cell damage, in addition to fat in your liver.
+NASH is the form of NAFLD in which you have inflammation of the liver and liver damage, in addition to fat in your liver.
 The inflammation and liver damage of NASH can cause fibrosis, or scarring, of the liver.
 NASH may lead to cirrhosis, in which the liver is scarred and permanently damaged.
-Cirrhosis can lead to liver cancer .
+Cirrhosis can lead to liver cancer.

-Experts are not sure why some people with NAFLD have NASH while others have simple fatty liver.
+Experts are not sure why some people with NAFLD have NASH while others have NAFL.

 NAFLD is one of the most common causes of liver disease in the United States.
-Most people with NAFLD have simple fatty liver.
+The majority of people with NAFLD have NAFL.
 Only a small number of people with NAFLD have NASH.
 Experts estimate about 24% of U.S. adults have NAFLD and about 1.5% to 6.5% of U.S. adults have NASH.1

 Who is more likely to develop NAFLD?

 NAFLD can affect people of any age, including children.
 Research suggests that close to 10% of U.S. children ages 2 to 19 have NAFLD.4 However, people are more likely to develop NAFLD as they age.

 What are the complications of NAFLD?

-NASH can lead to complications, such as cirrhosis and liver cancer.
+People with NASH can develop liver complications, such as cirrhosis and liver cancer.
 If cirrhosis leads to liver failure, you may need a liver transplant.
 People with NASH have an increased chance of dying from liver-related causes.5